aomaits/algo_practice/README.md

 The regex I had was still clunky, and I wasn't too fond of trying to dynamically manipulating it.
 Maybe I could make part of the regex a variable that could change...I ultimately decided to ditch the regex idea because I wasn't sure how to implement it simply.

+What I instead decided to do was to take that regex of lowercase letters and make it an array, `alphabetArray`.
+My idea was to pull out the used letters from this alphabetic array while looping through the given string.
+If `alphabetArray` had letters leftover, the program would return `"not pangram`.
+But if it was empty, the program would correctly return `pangram`.
+My first attempt at creating this array didn't run correctly, so I updated the `alphabetArray` to be an array of individual characters.

+I tried to come up with a more efficient and elegant means of implementing my removal approach, but what came to mind ultimately was to stack a `for` loop inside of another `for` loop.
+The first loop starts with the first letter in the lowercase version of the given string, `lowercaseVersion` and then the inner loop checks that letter against the `alphabetArray`, removing the matching letter from `alphabetArray` if it exists there.

+I then ran into trouble using the `splice` method.
+I thought I would have to counteract the index position increase of the inner `for` loop once the `if` statement triggering the splice had run.
+I attempted to reduce the index position by 1 inside of that `if` statement before it increased again while continuing the `for` loop, but the inner for loop stalled and I could only get to the 0th index position of the alphabet.

+I fixed this issue by removing that ``

 ### What I Learned
 ### How to Improve This Code